BloomBooks/BloomReader/README.md

     git clone https://github.com/BloomBooks/BloomReader
     cd BloomReader
     getDependencies.sh
-    gradlew (or, more likely open project in Android Studio)
+    gradlew (or, more likely, open the project in Android Studio)

-To use the audio player (and eventually pan and zoom) features requires a JavaScript file, app\src\main\assets\book support files\bloomPagePlayer.js, which is one of the outputs of the BloomPlayer project.
+To use the audio player (and pan and zoom) features requires a JavaScript file, app\src\main\assets\book support files\bloomPagePlayer.js, which is one of the outputs of the BloomPlayer project.
 On TeamCity, this is configured as a dependency.